johnamdickson/portfolio-project-2/README.md

 ### Development Testing

 - __The Game Information Area__
-  - The *New Game* button was tested and work correctly by reloading the window.
+  - The *New Game* button was tested and worked correctly by reloading the window.
-  - The *How To Play* was tested and opened up the game instructions as expected, with the associated blurred background div also presenting.  <br><br>
+  - The *How To Play* button was tested and opened up the game instructions as expected, with the associated blurred background div also presenting.  <br><br>
 - __The Instructions Area__
   - The *New Game* button was tested and worked correctly by hiding the blurred div and instructions area before reloading the window.
   - The *Go Back* was tested and worked as expected by hiding the blurred div and instructions and returning to the game in progress.<br><br>